Akshay0231/react-boilerplate/Redux-toolkit RxJs GitHub user list API integration guide.md

-# React 18 App with Redux Toolkit and RxJS Observables Documentation
+# React 18 App with Redux Toolkit, RxJS Observables, and Jest/RTL Documentation

-This documentation provides a step-by-step guide to integrating Redux Toolkit and RxJS Observables into a React 18 application for fetching a list of GitHub users.
-The combination of Redux Toolkit and RxJS Observables offers a powerful solution for managing application state and handling asynchronous operations.
+This documentation provides a step-by-step guide to integrating Redux Toolkit, RxJS Observables, Jest, and React Testing Library (RTL) into a React 18 application for fetching a list of GitHub users, testing the UserList component, and adding authentication-related logic.
+The combination of Redux Toolkit, RxJS Observables, Jest, RTL, and authentication logic offers a powerful solution for managing application state, handling asynchronous operations, and testing components.

 ## Table of Contents